 Flavorful North Indian Dry Potato and Pea Curry Recipe

-WHy You’ll Love this Indian Potato and Pea Curry Recipe!
+Why You’ll Love This Indian Potato and Pea Curry Recipe!

 Simple ingredients: The stars of this aloo matar recipe are potatoes and peas, but these two really go a long way to make a mighty delicious mixture!
 Potatoes and peas are cheap and easily accessible ingredients, and combined with a couple of spices, they really shine to make a memorable dish that you’ll want to make again and again!